Malesso, Guam: Contamination of lagoon

 Officials from the Guam Environmental Protection Agency, Department of Public Health and Social Services and the Coast Guard announced findings of major polychlorinated biphenyl (PCB) contamination in the Cocos Lagoon on February 20, 2006 and warned people not to eat fish caught there.
 The contamination is believed to have come from a United States Coast Guard station which operated on Cocos Island from 1944-1963.

+Climate

+Malesso' has a tropical rainforest climate (Köppen Af) characterised by hot, wet and oppressively humid conditions year-round, although January to March is marginally less wet.